-- required change of medication type or dosage
+- A medical condition required change of medication type or dosage

 If you have any doubts about changes you may have experienced during these time frames, or don’t understand terminology in the policy or your medical application for insurance, check with your doctor and your insurance advisor.